yjthoo/MovieGenreClassifier/README.md

 The following lines will show you how to install python as well as the following required libraries:

 * [TensorFlow](https://www.tensorflow.org/): TensorFlow is an open source platform for machine learning containing tools and other resources for the development of ML applications.
-* [Matplotlib](https://matplotlib.org/): This library is used to generate plots to analyse the performance of the model.
+* [Matplotlib](https://matplotlib.org/): This library is used to generate plots to analyse the performance of our model.
 * [pandas](https://pandas.pydata.org/): This library provides us with tools to structure and analyse our data before training our model.
-* [Keras](https://keras.io/): Keras is a neural network API that works on top of Tensorflow and enables us to quickly build and test models.
+* [Keras](https://keras.io/): Keras is a neural network API that works on top of Tensorflow and enables us to quickly build and test models such as the one used in this program.
 * [scikit-learn](https://scikit-learn.org/stable/): scikit-learn is a machine learning library for Python that provide additional tools for data analysis as well as the implementation of machine learning models.
+It was used to split the data and test some initial ideas and may be useful to you if you wish to implement your own models.
 * [NLTK](https://www.nltk.org/): The Natural Language Toolkit (NLTK) provides us with some text processing libraries which are used to treat the overview sentences in our dataset.
-* [pytest](https://docs.pytest.org/en/latest/): pytest allows the user to write tests for their program to ensure robustness.
+* [pytest](https://docs.pytest.org/en/latest/): pytest allows the user to write tests for their program to ensure robustness and was used to check the preprocessing stage of the project (see **Runing tests to ensure robustness** subsection below).

 In this section, we will cover how to install [anaconda](https://www.anaconda.com/) as this will provide you with the [Jupyter Notebook](https://jupyter.org/) IDE (Integrated Development Environment) that was used to analyse/preprocess the data for this project.